coffee2code/obfuscate-email/README.md

 # Obfuscate Email

-A plugin for WordPress that automatically turns plaintext URLs and email addresses into links.
+A plugin for WordPress that obfuscates email addresses to deter email-harvesting spammers.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/obfuscate-email/